How to Tap IRAs Early

-Now retrieve from your files your copy of IRS Publication 590, Individual Retirement Arrangements.
+Now retrieve from your files your copy of IRS Publication 590-B, Distributions from Individual Retirement Arrangements.
 Therein, and without requiring a physical exam or even a photo of you in the buff, the IRS will tell you how long it expects you to live.
 If that’s 25 years and you have $250,000 in your IRA, then in year 1 of your SEPP withdrawal period you may withdraw $10,000.

 → $10,000 = $250,000 ÷ 25 years